CindyJS/CindyJS/ref/Vectors_and_Matrices.md

 #### Dimensions of a matrix: `matrixrowcolum(‹matrix›)`

 **Description:**
-If the argument is a matrix, this operator returns the number of columns and the number of rows of the matrix, encoded as a two-element list.
+If the argument is a matrix, this operator returns the number of rows and the number of columns of the matrix, encoded as a two-element list.

     > matrixrowcolumn([[1,2],[3,2],[1,3],[5,4]])
-    < [2,4]
+    < [4, 2]

 ------